nmanich/small-ebird-scripts/README.md

 Exports-checklists-with-no-codes - This script searches for checklists with no codes on them and outputs all observtions from those checklists.

+group-checklist-discrepancies - checks for records on a shared group ID that are coded differently

 one-row-per-speices-per-block - This cuts the EBD down to 1 row for each unique coded species per block.

 species-per-checklist - returns the number of species on each checklist.